Skip to content

 If your baby was born in England or Wales you must register its birth within 42 days.

-Don't miss out on Child Benefit: Information about Child Benefit can be found on Gov.uk: Claim Child Benefit.
+Do not miss out on Child Benefit: information can be found on Gov.uk: Claim Child Benefit.
 For your first child, this must be printed out, filled in, and sent to the Child Benefit office.
-If you don't have access to a printer, you can call 0300 200 3100 and HMRC will send you a form in the post.
+If you do not have access to a printer, you can call 0300 200 3100 and HMRC will send you a form in the post.
 The form also contains information for the small minority of families who may be eligible for the High-Income Child Benefit Charge (HICBC).
 If you already have a Child Benefit claim, you can add further children by calling HMRC on the number above.

 How to register a birth